juftin/lunchable/docs/source/contributing.md

 - Publish a GitHub Release.
 - Apply a version tag to the repository.
+- Build and upload the package to PyPI.
+- Build and upload the package to Docker Hub.

 Release notes are populated with the titles and authors of merged pull requests.
 You can group the pull requests into separate sections